 (5) Patience and precision are required.
 This is true for any organisation, but when the focus is on an individual’s strengths this can become more so.
 “Measure twice, cut once” is a standard to set.
 It focuses on high quality results and the passion and precision needed for their creation.

-(7) Risk of crafting a role to a person and not an output.
+(7) Misunderstanding the output creates failure.
 It’s easy to misunderstand the purpose of this strategy and craft a role to suit an individual and not a strategic and operational need.
 But when that person goes, what then?
 The role and those with which it interfaces will need to be restructured.
 This is wasteful at best.
 Such actions cut at the heart of the strategy.
 Instead of demonstrating that talents are used to enable the company, it says ‘special people have talents, and to use them the organisation must adapt’ thereby increasing potential for bias, and reducing trust.
 A role must be developed to meet strategic and operational needs, not the profile of an individual.

 (8) Speed is essential.
 If a person in a new role doesn’t shine within the first 100 days remove them.
 It’s fair to them, and shows that the recruiting practise didn’t work not that the person is a failure.
 To keep them longer places the commitment of your executives under question.

-(9) Its easier to follow than be accountable.
-It’s much easier to follow the lead of someone else and then blame the system when results don’t occur, than become the change you seek.
+(9) Hand-balling undermines the process.
+It’s much easier to follow the lead of someone else and then blame the system when results don’t occur, than to become the change you seek.
 A strengths strategy places accountability for results back with the employee.
 Lack of understanding the tension between these stances may be the reason why attempts to implement this strategy can fail to produce the results desired.

 (10) Well rounded teams are built out of people who are not.
 Bill Gates admits that he is weak in staff selection abilities and so has employed others to fulfil this role.
 He can focus on what he does best, and so can they.
 Each person in his team has strengths in areas not held to the same extent by others.
 Separately they have gaps.
 Together they make a whole.
 This is a real value of strengths’ based leadership – One + One equals much more.
 The opposite is the case when two people of mediocrity get together.
 By getting in one another’s way the result produced is less than one.